 Places are available at all types of childcare providers as long as they are registered to deliver early years education places.
 The level of flexibility that is offered will depend on a childcare provider's individual circumstances.

 The majority of working parents of three and four year olds could be eligible for an additional 15 hours of childcare per week.
-You may have seen or heard it referred to as 30 hours funded childcare.
-There is a different process for 30 hours funded childcare for foster carers.
-Full details of the eligibility and when to apply, for both types of extended offer, can be found on My Life Warrington
+This is commonly referred to as 30 hours funded childcare.
+Families of working parents applying for the additional 15 hours childcare, should apply directly through a childcare account held with HMRC.

 You can also use the Childcare Calculator at www.gov.uk/childcare-calculator to see what offers are available to support you and your family.